Spirits Rejoice: Reception

 Writing for DownBeat magazine, Harvey Pekar commented on Ayler's playing: "he hurls himself violently into almost everything he plays, seldom improvising with restraint for very long.
 His work is often extremely violent.
 Speed is a very important element of his playing.
 He sometimes plays so fast that the notes in his phrases nearly seem to lose their identities; it's almost as if these extremely complex lines were not composed of individual notes but were ascending and descending unbroken ribbons of sounds...
 His playing derives its interest from its speed and from its author's use of varied textures and colors and freak effects, i.e., rasped and honked tones and high notes that are above the normal upper register of the tenor saxophone.
 When he plays fast, his tone is extremely dry and cuts like a knife."
 He concluded: "There are better Ayler albums available, but anything he does now is worth having."

 In a review for Hit Parader magazine, Patti Smith wrote: "any ayler lp is worth it. he created his own space. you enter into this space - it's a separate universe. you don't get one phone call. you're immediately cut off. you feel a slow cellular ache shorting through your navel... you're out to sea. out to lunch. out on a limb w/albert ayler. a tree felled in a forest so dense there's no room to fall no place to go so you stay cut off and standing... and rotting... any albert ayler record is great when you want to circulate w/ yourself. his sweet chaos. pushes and rushes. cool air permeating ravaged nostrils... sound? take the manic snorts of captain liberty. dissonant chalk. the next moment as melodic as sharp yet slick metal teeth..."

 Legacy

 Canadian artist Stan Douglas, in collaboration with George E. Lewis, created the video installation Hors-champs in 1992.
 The installation features Lewis in an improvisation of Ayler's "Spirits Rejoice" with musicians Douglas Ewart, Kent Carter and Oliver Johnson.
 The installation was featured at documenta 9 in Kassel, Germany.

+The title track is featured as main theme at the end of the 2023 film ‘Passages’, directed by Ira Sachs.